 Note: In interaction with contracts that have Price Pro Rata (PPR) as the matching policy only STP Type "Cancel Resting" is accepted.
 Submission with STP Type set to "Cancel Incoming" will result in rejection of the messages.

 STP Type "Cancel Resting" is not allowed for FOK and Minimum Quantity orders.
-This means that for FOK and Minimum Quantity orders on contracts setup with Price Pro Rata (PPR) as the matching policy STP is not available.
+This means that for FOK and Minimum Quantity orders on contracts

 IN SUMMARY: SELF-TRADE PREVENTION